✨ Instagram integration is live! Tutorial

 Data Fetcher will send the request to Google Books and the Response field mapping window will open.
 Here you set which fields to import from Google Books and how they map to your selected output table.
 For an imported field, you can also set whether to map to an existing field or create a new one and set the field type.

 Use the 'Filter all' button to clear the pre-selected fields, then use the 'Find field' search bar to choose the fields you would like to import.
 For this example, we will import the 'Title', 'Description', 'Authors' and 'Published date' fields.

 Click 'Save & Run'.

 Data Fetcher will now create any new fields in the output table and run the request to retrieve the Google Books data then populate the Airtable 'Books' table.

-At the moment, we have to manually run the request to import the data from Google Books but by using Data Fetcher's scheduled requests feature we can automatically import this information every 15 minutes/ hour/ day etc.
+At the moment, we have to manually run the request to import the data from Google Books but by using Data Fetcher's scheduled Google Books Airtable integration we can automatically import this information every 15 minutes/ hour/ day etc.

 In Data Fetcher, scroll to Schedule and click 'Upgrade'.

 A new tab will open where you can select a plan and enter your payment details to upgrade.